TerraCycle curbside recycling for hard-to-recycle trash

 Coffee capsules

-Capsules are shredded and screened.
+Capsules are opened and coffee grounds and capsules are sorted by density.
 The coffee grounds are composted, and the remaining materials are cleaned.
 Metals are sorted, smelted, and formed for use in secondary metals manufacturing.
 The clean plastics are sorted by material and mixed with other plastics to make recycled plastic blends.

 Toys

 All materials are size-reduced through shredding.
 Metals are sorted, smelted, and formed for use in secondary metals manufacturing.
-Wood materials are shredded and mixed with other wood to make recycled wood blends.
-Electronics are recycled as e-waste.
 Plastics are cleaned, sorted, and mixed with other plastics to make recycled plastic blends.
 Sorted papers are pulped and used for secondary corrugated and paper manufacturing applications.

 Cigarette butts